sandreas/m4b-tool/README.md

   input                                                      Input file or folder

 Options:
-  -d, --debug                                                file to dump debugging info
+      --logfile[=LOGFILE]                                    file to dump all output [default: ""] --debug                                                enable debug mode - sets verbosity to debug, logfile to m4b-tool.log and temporary files are not deleted
-      --debug-filename[=DEBUG-FILENAME]                      file to dump debugging info [default: "m4b-tool_debug.log"] -f, --force                                                force overwrite of existing files --no-cache                                             do not use cached values and clear cache completely --ffmpeg-threads[=FFMPEG-THREADS]                      specify -threads parameter for ffmpeg [default: ""] --convert-charset[=CONVERT-CHARSET]                    Convert from this filesystem charset to utf-8, when tagging files (e.g. Windows-1252, mainly used on Windows Systems) [default: ""]
+  -f, --force                                                force overwrite of existing files
+      --no-cache                                             do not use cached values and clear cache completely --ffmpeg-threads[=FFMPEG-THREADS]                      specify -threads parameter for ffmpeg [default: ""] --platform-charset[=PLATFORM-CHARSET]                  Convert from this filesystem charset to utf-8, when tagging files (e.g. Windows-1252, mainly used on Windows Systems) [default: ""]
       --ffmpeg-param[=FFMPEG-PARAM]                          Add argument to every ffmpeg call, append after all other ffmpeg parameters (e.g. --ffmpeg-param="-max_muxing_queue_size" --ffmpeg-param="1000" for ffmpeg [...] -max_muxing_queue_size 1000) (multiple values allowed)
+  -a, --silence-min-length[=SILENCE-MIN-LENGTH]              silence minimum length in milliseconds [default: 1750] -b, --silence-max-length[=SILENCE-MAX-LENGTH]              silence maximum length in milliseconds [default: 0]
+      --max-chapter-length[=MAX-CHAPTER-LENGTH]              maximum chapter length in seconds - its also possible to provide a desired chapter length in form of 300,900 where 300 is desired and 900 is max - if the max chapter length is exceeded, the chapter is placed on the first silence between desired and max chapter length [default: "0"]
-  -m, --musicbrainz-id=MUSICBRAINZ-ID                        musicbrainz id so load chapters from -a, --silence-min-length[=SILENCE-MIN-LENGTH]              silence minimum length in milliseconds [default: 1750] -b, --silence-max-length[=SILENCE-MAX-LENGTH]              silence maximum length in milliseconds [default: 0] -s, --merge-similar                                        merge similar chapter names -o, --output-file[=OUTPUT-FILE]                            write chapters to this output file [default: ""]
+  -m, --musicbrainz-id=MUSICBRAINZ-ID                        musicbrainz id so load chapters from -s, --merge-similar                                        merge similar chapter names -o, --output-file[=OUTPUT-FILE]                            write chapters to this output file [default: ""]
       --adjust-by-silence                                    will try to adjust chapters of a file by silence detection and existing chapter marks